Support the legacy, support a student!

 Seal of Excellence

-Now they are fighting to educate our next generation ....
+Now they are fighting to educate the next generation...

 The Tuskegee Airmen, one of the most recognized and decorated groups to serve in the Army Air Corps during World War II, are now leading the fight for educational excellence.
 By providing scholarships for first-year students entering college, the Tuskegee Airmen remain active and engaged in one of today's most critical causes, bridging the gap between high school and post-secondary education.